Jacob-J-Richards/DS_DA_Projects/90+_DaysPastDue/ReadMe.md

 </div>

-The many outliers adds noise that disrupts our models ability to capture the trend of the data, so we removed the top and bottom percentiles from feature 3.
+Notice the substantial gap between the middle quartiles of Feature 3’s distribution and its upper outliers.
+Such pronounced outliers could significantly skew our model parameters, particularly because these outliers are not balanced by a symmetric lower tail, as seen in Feature 1.
+So we will remove them to produce a model which is representative of the vast majority of our data.
 This is known as **Winsorization**.

 ``` r
 library(dplyr)